Predictive Analytics in Insurance – Top 6 Use Cases for 2023

 - Big Data Analysis

-1. Predictive Analytics to Identify Risk
+1. Predictive Analytics for Insurance Risk & Fraud

 According to SwissRe, roughly 7% of life policies written are estimated to contain some type of non- or under-disclosure.
-By the time these policies mature into claims, non-disclosure accounts for nearly 17%, which translates to over $12 billion in costs to the insurer.
+By the time these policies mature into claims, nondisclosure accounts for nearly 17%, which translates to over $12 billion in costs to the insurer.
 Additionally, according to the FBI, the annual losses related to general insurance fraud are as high as $40 billion, costing the average American family $400-$700 in increased premiums each year.

-As Life Insurers head in the direction of accelerated underwriting and straight-through processing, the biggest challenge they face is providing the best, most seamless, and personalized user experience possible without increasing risk.
+As Life Insurers head in the direction of accelerated underwriting and straight-through processing, the biggest challenge they face is providing the best, most seamless, and most personalized user experience possible without increasing risk.
 It shouldn’t come as a surprise that customers lie more on online applications.

-The prevalence of increased non-disclosure is a self-perpetuating cycle of imbalance between projected mortality, premiums, and claims experience – eventually causing rising premiums for everyone.
+The prevalence of increased nondisclosure is a self-perpetuating cycle of imbalance between projected mortality, premiums, and claims experience – eventually causing rising premiums for everyone.
 This, in turn, drives healthier customers away and increases the overall risk to the insurer, ad infinitum.

 But how do you balance the need for a seamless experience without opening up the gates and letting in a trojan horse (or many)?
 The ongoing battle between Risk and Customer Experience can be exhausting, but the answer lies in understanding customer behavior and predicting their intent.
 We’re betting that predicting intent will be the biggest data science use case in insurance in 2023.

 Most life insurance carriers are attempting to reduce the number of 3rd party data checks they call per applicant, think Electronic Health Records (EHR), Prescription (Rx), and fluid tests.
 Not only are they expensive, but they are challenging logistically.
-COVID has exacerbated this problem quite a bit.
+COVID exacerbated this problem quite a bit.

 So how do you determine who to accelerate and who to further qualify?
 Typically carriers use basic demographic data and risk models or take the TSA approach and randomly select users for further review.

-But what if you knew a life insurance applicant was correcting answers on their medical history…first putting they were a smoker, filling out the drop-down questions, but then changing the answer to say they’ve never smoked.
-“Smoker’s amnesia” as we’ve heard it called.
+But what if you knew a life insurance applicant was correcting answers on their medical history…first putting they were a smoker, filling out the drop-down questions, but then changing the answer to say they’ve never smoked?
+“Smoker’s amnesia,” as we’ve heard it called.
 Would you treat them differently?

-What if they checked a quote, then went back and edited medical history, or family history, and checked the quote again?
+What if they checked a quote, then went back and edited medical history or family history and checked the quote again?

 What if you knew, just based on digital user behavior, that a user you were about to accelerate was 425% more likely to receive a medical downgrade if they went through additional screening?

-Behavioral Biometrics to Prevent Account Takeover and Fraud
+Prevent Account Takeover and Fraud with Biometrics

 Behavioral Data Science, not to be confused with behavioral biometrics, is great for predicting user intent, assessing new customer risk, and comparing each new user to every other user that came before them.
 It uses predictive behavioral analytics to measure how unknown user John Smith compares to the millions of other applicants and their outcomes and predicts what John Smith’s likely outcome is.